 • Congenital (in particular, melanosis);

-• Acquired (eg, staphyloma,).
+• Acquired (for example, staphyloma,).

 General information

-For the anterior scleritis, a slowly progressive course is characteristic.
+Anterior scleritis is characterized by a slowly progressive course.
 This form is accompanied by binocular damage to the organ of vision.
 Patients note severe pain when touching the area of edema projection, photophobia.
-The long course of the disease leads to damage to the sclera around the circumference of the limbus (annular scleritis) and the occurrence of severe keratitis, iritis or iridocyclitis.
+A long course of the disease leads to damage to the sclera along the circumference of the limbus (ring-shaped scleritis) and the occurrence of severe keratitis, iritis or iridocyclitis.
 With purulent scleritis, rupture of the abscess membranes is possible, which leads to the development of iritis or hypopyon.

 Diagnosis of scleritis

-With purulent scleritis, an external examination reveals purulent infiltration and vascular injection.
-The defeat of the posterior sclera is accompanied by edema of the eyelids, conjunctiva and minor exophthalmos.
-Ophthalmoscopy is used to determine the prominence of the disc optic nerve, subretinal lipid exudation, detachment of the retina and choroid caused by accumulation of exudate.
-Ultrasound in B-mode indicates a thickening of the posterior part of the outer connective tissue membrane of the eyeball, accumulation of exudate in the tenon space.
-Changes in scleral thickness can also be confirmed with CT.
+With purulent scleritis, external examination reveals purulent infiltrate and vascular injection.
+Damage to the posterior parts of the sclera is accompanied by swelling of the eyelids, conjunctiva and slight exophthalmos.
+The prominence of the disc is determined by ophthalmoscopy optic nerve, subretinal lipid exudation, retinal and choroidal detachment caused by the accumulation of exudate.
+Ultrasound in B-mode indicates thickening of the posterior part of the outer connective tissue membrane of the eyeball, accumulation of exudate in Tenon's space.
+Changes in scleral thickness can also be confirmed using CT.

-With necrotizing scleritis, fluorescent angiography is used to determine the tortuous course, areas of vascular occlusion, and avascular zones.
-Slit lamp biomicroscopy allows you to visualize necrotic changes in the sclera, ulceration of the adjacent conjunctiva.
-Expansion of the necrosis zone is revealed in dynamics.
-The method of tonometry in patients with scleritis often reveals an increase in intraocular pressure (more than 20 mm Hg).
+In case of necrotizing scleritis, fluorescein angiography is used to determine the tortuous course, areas of vascular occlusion, and avascular zones.
+Carrying out biomicroscopy with a slit lamp allows you to visualize necrotic changes in the sclera and ulceration of the adjacent conjunctiva.
+The dynamics reveal an expansion of the necrosis zone.
+Tonometry in patients with scleritis often reveals an increase in intraocular pressure (more than 20 mm Hg).

 Forecast and prevention of scleritis